CyberGen49/CyberFilesRewrite/README.md

 For example, to get the index of the `/Images` folder, use `https://files.example.com/Images?api`, where `files.example.com` is your domain.

 The API will always respond with a JSON string that can then be parsed into an array for further processing.
-See below for actions that define what the API responds with..
+See below for actions that define what the API responds with.

+**Don't rely on the structure of this API staying consistent.
+It could change at any time.
+When updating CyberFiles, be sure to check the changelog to see if there were any API changes.**

 ### Actions - `get=...`